Scientology — Disconnection

 In the vast majority of cases, the antagonism is rooted in false information about Scientology and providing the true data ends the matter.
 As a last resort, when all attempts to sort out such situations have failed, the Scientologist may decide to disconnect from the person until the antagonism ceases.

-The cult’s press office then tries to compare ‘disconnection’ with the practice of shunning found in some religions, such as the Amish or “certain Orthodox Jewish congregations” and Jehovah’s Witnesses (considered a cult both theologically and sociologically).
-Scientology’s PR department then concludes that “Disconnection in Scientology is neither new nor strange in the annals of religion.”
+The cult‘s press office tried to compare ‘disconnection’ with the practice of shunning found in some religions, such as the Amish or “certain Orthodox Jewish congregations” and Jehovah’s Witnesses (considered a cult both theologically and sociologically).

 It should be noted that shunning is not a Biblical practice.
 (See: What the Bible Teaches About Shunning).
 While the Bible does talk about a disciplinary practice currently referred to as excommunication or disfellowshipping, the practice was never meant to be applied in the extreme forms used by some movements.